CyberChainXyz/go-opencl/README.md

 # go-opencl

-go-opencl provides a high-level interface to the OpenCL API, allowing you to run OpenCL programs from Go.
+go-opencl provides a high-level interface for OpenCL devices to run OpenCL programs in Go programs conveniently without delving into the annoying details of OpenCL.

 ## Development Status